RasaHQ/financial-demo/README.md

 # check it
 make kubectl-config-current-context  AWS_EKS_CLUSTER_NAME=financial-demo-production

+# check out the `main` branch.
+# -> The action server docker image with tag = current branch name will be installed
+git checkout main

-# if you want to re-install from scratch, delete the namespace
+# if you want to re-install rasa enterprise completely from scratch:
+make rasa-enterprise-uninstall
+make rasa-enterprise-delete-pvc-all
 make aws-eks-namespace-delete

 # create namespace `my-namespace`